wso2/docs-is/en/docs/learn/lock-user-functionality.md

     }
     ```

-3. If you wish to update the configuration properties set for security question based password recovery, you can use the following command.
+3. If you wish to update the configuration properties set for security-question-based password recovery, you can use the following command.
 In this example, the `MaxAttempts` property value is updated to `3`.

     ```tab="Sample Request"
     curl -k -X PUT https://localhost:9443/api/identity/config-mgt/v1.0/resource/functionalityLock/SecurityQuestionBasedPasswordRecovery -H "accept: application/json" -H 'Content-Type: application/json' -H 'Authorization: Basic YWRtaW46YWRtaW4=' -d '{"key": "MaxAttempts", "value": "3"}'